jameshnsears/xqa-documentation/K8S.md

 =============

+xqa-query-ui does not find xqa-query-balancer?
+= name resolution

+test end to end

+how to use promethias

+designate 00 as init containers?

 increase Mi values + also how to scale if CPU / RAM exceeded?

-how to use promethias

 Check persistantvolume been created, kill something and check it comes back up